Internships & Assistantships

 Experience working with clay is essential.
 Interest in working with young people, or adult education, is helpful.
 Dependability, attention to detail, and strong interpersonal skills are a must.

 Compensation: A stipend will be paid on a weekly basis, dependent on the number of weeks scheduled.
 The total of the stipend shall be no more than $1000.00.
-The intern will have studio access, and may also choose to enroll in a free NCC summer adult class, or have studio visits with one of our teaching artists.
+The intern will have classroom studio access, and may also choose to enroll in a free NCC summer adult class.
 The intern may request limited days off for other obligations, travel, family time, etc.

-For priority consideration, applications must be received by April 4, 2018.
-The final deadline for internship applications is May 1.
-Late or incomplete applications will not be considered.
+All internship applications must be received by Monday March 30, 2020 Late or incomplete applications will not be considered.
 You may still apply for the assistantship after this deadline.

 About the Internship: